-A 1918 oil discovery on a small farm along the Red River launches another North Texas drilling boom.
-Burkburnett and its “World’s Wonder Oilfield” will inspire a popular 1940 Hollywood movie starring Clark Gable, who was working in nearby Oklahoma oilfields at the time of the discovery.
+A 1918 oil discovery on a small farm along the Red River launched another North Texas drilling boom.
+Burkburnett and its “World’s Wonder Oilfield” would inspire a 1940 Hollywood movie starring Clark Gable, who at the time was a teenager working in nearby Oklahoma oilfields.

-A wildcat well comes in on S.L.
+A wildcat well found oil on S.L.
 Fowler’s farm near a small North Texas community on July 29, 1918.
-The subsequent drilling boom along the Red River will make Burkburnett famous – two decades before “Boom Town,” the 1940 motion picture it inspires.
+The subsequent drilling boom along the Red River soon made Burkburnett world famous two decades before “Boom Town,” the 1940 Hollywood movie it inspired.

-At the time of the Fowler No. 1 well’s discovery, future moviestar Clark Gable is a teenage roustabout in an Oklahoma oilfield.
-The well is completed at the northeastern edge of Burkburnett, founded in 1907 – and named by President Theodore Roosevelt, who two years earlier hunted wolf along the Red River with rancher Burk Burnett.
+The Fowler No. 1 well was completed at the northeastern edge of Burkburnett, which had founded in 1907.
+The town (once called Nesterville) had been renamed by President Theodore Roosevelt, who had hunted wolf along the Red River with local rancher Burk Burnett.

-Although Wichita County had been producing oil since 1912 (thanks to a shallow water well west of town) Fowler’s decision to drill a well on his farm – an attempt called “Fowler’s Folly” by some – will bring an oil boom to Wichita County.
+Although Wichita County had been producing oil since 1912 (thanks to a shallow water well discovery west of town) Fowler’s decision to drill a well on his farm – an attempt called “Fowler’s Folly” by some – brought an oil boom to Wichita County.

-Fifty-six drilling rigs are at work just three weeks after his oil strike at 1,734 feet deep.
-Six months later, Burkburnett’s population has grown from 1,000 to 8,000.
-A line of derricks two-miles long greets visitors.
+Fifty-six drilling rigs were at work just three weeks after his oil strike at 1,734 feet deep.
+Six months later, Burkburnett’s population had grown from 1,000 to 8,000.
+A line of derricks two-miles long greeted visitors.

-The Burkburnett oilfield joins earlier discoveries in nearby Electra (1911) and Ranger (1917) that will make North Texas a worldwide leader in petroleum production.
+The Burkburnett oilfield joined earlier discoveries in nearby Electra (1911) and Ranger (1917) that helped make North Texas a worldwide leader in petroleum production.
 See Pump Jack Capital of Texas.

-By the end of 1918, Burkburnett oil wells are producing 7,500 barrels per day.
-By June 1919, there are more than 850 producing wells in “the world’s wonder oilfield.”
+By the end of 1918, Burkburnett oil wells were producing 7,500 barrels per day.
+By June 1919, there were more than 850 producing wells in “the world’s wonder oilfield.”

-Nineteen local refineries are soon processing the crude oil.
-The town’s unpaved streets are lined with newly formed stock offices, brokerage houses, and autos stuck in the mud.
+Nineteen local refineries were soon processing the crude oil.
+The town’s unpaved streets were lined with newly formed stock offices, brokerage houses, and autos stuck in the mud.

-Twenty trains are running daily between Burkburnett and nearby Wichita Falls.
-Yet another highly productive Wichita County oilfield is then discovered, bringing more prosperity for North Texas.
+Twenty trains ran daily between Burkburnett and nearby Wichita Falls.
+Yet another highly productive Wichita County oilfield was then discovered, bringing more prosperity for North Texas.

-But eventually, the oil boom dies out.
-Affected by the Great Depression, Burkburnett’s population declines during the 1930s.
+But eventually, the oil boom died out.
+Affected by the Great Depression, Burkburnett’s population declined during the 1930s.

-By 1939, the town has a population of less than 3,500.
-At the same time, the movie “Boom Town” is adapted from a Cosmopolitan magazine article, “A Lady Comes to Burkburnett.”
+By 1939, the town had a population of less than 3,500.
+At the same time, the movie “Boom Town” was adapted from a Cosmopolitan magazine article, “A Lady Comes to Burkburnett.”

-The 1940 MGM feature stars Spencer Tracy and Clark Gable, Hedy Lamarr and Claudette Colbert.
-It is nominated for two Academy Awards.
+The 1940 MGM feature starred Spencer Tracy and Clark Gable, Hedy Lamarr and Claudette Colbert.
+It was nominated for two Academy Awards.